19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spells/Mythril Spells/Level 1/Magic Missile.md

 This means you only need to be able to see a sliver of the target rather than the normal line of sight rules for [spellcasting](spellcasting.md).

-*Upcast: You can shoot one additional missile per spell level.*
+*Upcast: Shoot one additional missile per spell level.*